Setup a Samba share on Linux via command line

 [global]

-is important, you’ll need to specify a Workgroup to access the share from Windows.
-The default is most likely WORKGROUP unless you changed it on your Windows PC.
-Just make sure it’s the same for all the machines you want accessing the share.security = user
+is important if you’re accessing the share from a Windows PC, the default is most likely WORKGROUP unless you or someone else changed it.
+Just make sure it’s the same for any Windows PC you want accessing the share.security = user

 is the default security mode for Samba and the one most compatible with Windows.
 You don’t really have to specify this since it’s the default, but I like to anyway.[public]

-will be the name of the share, obviously use whatever name you’d like.path =
+will be the name of the share, obviously change this to whatever name you’d like.path =

-will contain the direct path to the directory you want to share.browseable = yes
+will contain the direct path to the directory on the server that you want to share, like/home/bob/media

 allows unrestricted browsing all directories and files within the share.writeable = yes

-allows write access (create/delete files) within the share.read only = no
+allows write access (create/delete files) to the userread only = no

 is supposedly the same aswriteable = yes

-but I use it anyway for good measure.
+but I use it anyway for good measure.force user =

 When you are done with the smb.conf